yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-10/project/LAB.md

   * Middleware moved to appropriate files
   * Model behavior (SQL) moved out into a model file
 * Convert the models from postgres to mongo
-  * Keep the pg version in addition to the mongo version
+  * Keep the pg version working
+  * Model the data in mongo to match and migrate the data
-  * Must be able to change between them based on config
+  * Must be able to change between data storage based on config (.env setting)
-    * (Model Interface)
 * Deploy to Heroku

-**STRETCH GOAL**
-* Migrate the data
-  * Script this so that it can be repeated.
+**Software Engineering Notes!** *When you refactor, the heart of the task is to keep things the same (visually and functionally) while completely replacing the underlying implementation*

 ### Testing
-* Write a complete set of tests for all data models, independent of the server
+* Write a complete set of model and server/route tests using `supergoose`
-* For testing the server and routes, use `supertest` to do end-to-end testing
-  * What we're testing is not whether express works, but whether your routes are doing the correct things.
-* Your tests must be running green on travis.com

-### Deployment
-* Your server must be deployed to and working on Heroku, with tests passing in Travis.

-###  Documentation
-Complete the README.md file included in the lab folder

-### Assignemnt Submission Instructions
+## Assignment Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations